 Dress, check.
 Shoes and purse, double check.
 Passport and Green Card, documents present.
 I ran through my mental packing list as I stepped into the car that would drive me to New York’s LaGaurdia airport where I would board a plane that would fly me to an undisclosed location for my sister’s engagement party.

 Stems off to Madame Big Apple (the mother of Mme.
 Pink Lady) for hosting the most beautiful engagement party in celebration of my sister and her fiancé's upcoming nuptials.
-A flawless execution with no details left unattended to, the Saturday, May 28, party was elegant enough to impress the ladies who lunch yet casual enough for guests to relax and mingle as they enjoyed an evening of culinary creations by Toben Food by Design and scintillating sounds provided by the Noah Leibel Quartet
+A flawless execution with no details left unattended to, the Saturday, May 28, party was elegant enough to impress the ladies who lunch yet casual enough for guests to relax and mingle as they enjoyed an evening of culinary creations by Toben Food by Design and scintillating sounds provided by the Noah Leibel Quartet.

 They say a picture is worth a thousand words and in the case of my sister’s engagement party, I definetely agree.
 I will spare you from having to read paragraphs filled with big words describing the event of said evening and attempt to recap the evening through images.
 (There will still be some descriptive text.)